sylefeb/Silice/projects/terrain/README.md

 - **With an Icebreaker**: plug your board, then from a command line in this directory `./build.sh`
 - **In simulation**: from a command line in this directory `./simul.sh` ; this requires the [Verilator framework](../../GetStarted.md).

+> **Note:** As of writing there is an [open issue](https://github.com/YosysHQ/yosys/issues/2648) regarding yosys ice40 DSPs that will prevent the demo from running properly.
+I have [issued a patch](https://github.com/sylefeb/fpga-binutils/blob/master/patches/yosys_patch_ice40_dsp.diff).
+If you are under MinGW64 using my [pre-compiled toolchain](../../GetStarted_Windows.md) nothing to worry about, yosys is already patched.

 ### **Design files**

 - [`main.ice`](main.ice) is the main framework.